droosma/blog/content/post/making-sense-or-unstructured-data/index.md

 var kernel = kernelBuilder.Build();
 ```

-And we change the `IChatCompletionService` call a bit to allow the model to call the plugin.
+With the `CurrencyPlugin` now part of our kernel configuration, it's ready to be invoked as needed.
+The next step involves adjusting how we call the `IChatCompletionService` to leverage this new capability.

 ```csharp
 var settings = new OpenAIPromptExecutionSettings